 - Observation and repeated examinations.
-This approach may be taken when the patient has a mild scoliosis (a curve of 25% or less) to see if the patient's spine is continuing to curve.
+This approach may be taken when the patient has a mild scoliosis (a curve of 25% or less) to see if the patient's spine is continuing to curve

-Bracing.
-A brace may be recommended in young patients who have moderate scoliosis (a curve of more than 25%) but whose bodies are still growing.
+- Bracing.
+A brace may be recommended in young patients who have moderate scoliosis (a curve of more than 25%) but whose bodies are still growing

-Surgery.
-Surgical scoliosis treatment, including discectomy and spinal fusion, may be recommended for patients who are still growing but whose curvature is severe (a curve of more than 45%) and bracing has not been successful in slowing the progression of the curve.
+- Surgery.
+Surgical scoliosis treatment, including discectomy and spinal fusion, may be recommended for patients who are still growing but whose curvature is severe (a curve of more than 45%) and bracing has not been successful in slowing the progression of the curve

-Scoliosis treatment and other services at Brigham and Women’s Hospital
+Why Choose Brigham and Women’s Hospital